ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS 7 with Apache2 + Jetty9.md

           - urn:mace:shibboleth:1.0

         - Remove completely the comment on <mdui:UIInfo>.
-          You will add once you will add it on the "IDEM Entity Registry", the web application provided by the IDEM Federation to manage metadata and you can decide then to add them to your idp-metadata.xml.
+          You will add it on the "IDEM Entity Registry", the web application provided by the IDEM GARR AAI to manage metadata.

         - Remove the endpoint:
           <ArtifactResolutionService Binding="urn:oasis:names:tc:SAML:1.0:bindings:SOAP-binding" Location="https://idp.example.org:8443/idp/profile/SAML1/SOAP/ArtifactResolution" index="1"/>